Histiocytic Ulcerative Colitis, HCU (Chronic, Ulcerative Inflammation of the Large Intestine, Large Intestinal Ulcer) in cats

 -

 What is histiocytic ulcerative colitis in cats?
-Histiocytic ulcerative colitis (HCU) in cats is a chronic inflammation of the large intestine characterized by ulcers and an increased number of histiocytes, a type of immune cells.
+Histiocytic ulcerative colitis (HUC) in cats is a chronic inflammation of the large intestine characterized by ulcers and an increased number of histiocytes, a type of immune cells.
 This condition leads to symptoms such as diarrhea, weight loss, and vomiting.

 -